 Soil composition is notably different on different continents, and regions within those continents.
 Could there be something special in the soil that makes their grapes better?
 Perhaps they are using a variety of grapes that grow best in the region and hence produce the best wine.

 Another possible reason is that wine is the main alcoholic beverage of choice for most French citizens.
+This started when fresh water was not so good in France.
 Should the best wine then not come from those who appreciate it so dearly?
-Years and years of production may have allowed wine makers in France to hone their skills to the point of being the absolute best in the world.
+Years and years of production may have allowed winemakers in France to hone their skills to the point of being the absolute best in the world.

 While the reasoning why most wine enthusiasts agree French wine is the best, there are some great theories.
 In many modern day wine shows, other countries give French wines a run for their money, but nobody has yet to prove they can consistently make wine better than they do in France.